robertaicenogle/R_Markdown/README.md

     - In the R Markdown paradigm, each report contains the code it needs to make its own graphs, tables, numbers, etc. The author can automatically update the report by re-knitting.

+In practice, authors almost always knit and convert their documents at the same time.
+In this article, I will use the term render to refer to the two step process of knitting and converting an R Markdown file.

 # Procedure